Harnessing the Power of Networking as a Therapist

 Are you feeling disillusioned by the field or by the work?

-Are you afraid of being judged?
+Are you afraid of judgement?

 Are you being judgmental of others?